Breathing in, breathing out – something we should never take for granted!

 - Open nasal passages with saline spray, breathing strips or a neti-pot

-Sleep apnea is a very serious health and sleep condition that can be regulated with the support of a medical professional.
-If you feel you are at risk for sleep apnea or believe you are presenting symptoms please consult your doctor.
+Sleep apnea is a very serious health and sleep condition that can be regulated (and potentially eliminated) with the support of a medical professional.
+If you feel you’re at risk for sleep apnea or believe you are presenting symptoms your first step should be a consult with your doctor.